Startseite Focusbereiche

 IMPCT stands for a new, sustainable way of living, doing business and working that leads to healthy cycles.
 Our mission is to communicate to the business community that “purpose” cannot be an empty promise, and that CSR and CSX go far beyond simply separating waste in the company.
 We also support non-profit actors that focus on sustainability with our effective strategies, positioning and organisational development.

-Previously, the importance of sustainability had also been emphasised in the summary report of the results of the “Future of Professional Football Task Force” set up by the DFL.
-Between October 2020 and January 2021, 37 experts from the fields of sport, society, science, politics and business worked in three interdisciplinary groups on relevant topics and issues concerning the future of professional football.
-In the resulting report, consisting of a vision for 2030 and 17 recommendations for action, the topics of sustainability and social responsibility were a focus.
+Previously, the importance of sustainability had also been emphasised in the summary report of the results of the “Taskforce Future of Professional Football” set up by the DFL.
+Between October 2020 and January 2021, 37 experts from the fields of sport, society, science, politics and business worked together in three interdisciplinary working groups to discuss relevant topics and issues concerning the future of professional football.
+In the result report, consisting of a Vision 2030 and 17 recommendations for action, the topics of sustainability & social responsibility were a focus.

 Hamburger Volksbank